 - Missing monthly menstrual periods

 The following side effects are not common, so they may be a sign of a serious problem.
-Calla doctor immediately or go to the Emergency Department if the following side effects exist:
+Call your doctor immediately or go to the emergency room if you experience these side effects:

 - Fever or chills

 - Unusual bleeding or bruising